AnnainDATA/qa3553--ilcarro--project/README.md

 # 🚗 ILCarro Automation Testing Project

-This repository contains automated test scripts for verifying the functionality of the [ILCarro](https://icarro-v1.netlify.app/search?page=0&size=10) web application using Python and Selenium WebDriver.
+This repository contains automated test scripts for verifying the functionality of the [ILCarro](https://icarro-v1.netlify.app/search?page=0&size=10) website using Python and Selenium WebDriver.

 ---